Tasihasi/Heroku_Scrapy/README.md

 ----------------------------------------------------------

-GOAL : To get daily up-to-date data about products from the Arukereso website.
+GOAL : To get daily up-to-date data about products from the Arukereso website using a Flask application.

 This is a flask application.